carpentries/docs.carpentries.org/source/handbooks/lesson_program_governors.md

   * Identifying priorities for growing the community and reach of the lesson program.
 * Advocacy:
   * Representing the lesson program in their local and professional networks.
-  * Working with the Executive Council and Core Team to promote the interests of the lesson program within The Carpentries.
+  * Working with the Board of Directors and Core Team to promote the interests of the lesson program within The Carpentries.
 * Communication:
-  * Reporting on the activities, objectives, and needs of the lesson program to the Executive Council and Core Team.
+  * Reporting on the activities, objectives, and needs of the lesson program to the Board of Directors and Core Team.
   * Engaging the community on topics and projects relevant to the development of the lesson program.
   * Maintaining up-to-date information about the lesson program on The Carpentries' websites.